-Tom Hodgkinson – editor of The Idler magazine and author of How to Be Idle – tells us how to beat our work obsessed culture and return dignity to the art of loafing.
+Tom Hodgkinson – editor of The Idler magazine and author of How to Be Idle – gave us a history of idling from Ancient China to the present day.

-Angie Lewin and Christopher Brown, both members of St Jude’s, a collective of British printmakers based in Norwich, talk about the studio and their work in illustration and design.
-Angie is a cover artist for Slightly Foxed and both are members of the Art Workers’ Guild.
+Angie Lewin and Christopher Brown, both represented by St Jude’s, a collective of British printmakers, talked about the studio and their work in illustration and design, hosted by the writer and editor Christopher Stocks.
+Angie is a cover artist for Slightly Foxed and both she and Christopher are members of the Art Workers’ Guild.